GavickPro/Perfetta-Free-Ghost-Theme/README.md

 [-> DEMO <-](http://perfetta.ghost.io)

+**Important** The v.1.3.0 adds a built-in support for the post cover images - if you are using older version of the theme, you will have to set cover images for all your older posts.

 ## Download

 **Important** All below packages contain the "perfetta" directory with the theme which should be moved to the content/themes directory.